 - Are you sure your sentences are clear and concise?

-- All all words spelled correctly?
+- Checked correct spelling of all words?
 Be sure to double-check any technical terms

 Answering these questions gives you an understanding of your weak points and you can take the time to improve them before handing in your paper.
 If an essay is clearly written with easy-to-read sentences, the person marking your assignment will be able to understand your points easily and not be distracted by misspelled words or poor grammar.